InPursuitOfHisOwnHat/merkle-trees/README.md

 There's plenty of detailed information about Merkle Trees all over the interwebs and it's not going to be regurgitated, here.
 A simple online search will turn up any number of articles with varying levels of detail (and, frankly, quality).
 As usual, [Wikipedia](https://en.wikipedia.org/wiki/Merkle_tree) is as good a place to start as any.
 There's also a particularly good one by Marc Clifton at [The Code Project](https://www.codeproject.com/Articles/1176140/Understanding-Merkle-Trees-Why-use-them-who-uses-t).

 Broadly, the problem Merkle Trees try to solve is that of data integrity and consistency.
-Imagine a large dataset maintained by multiple, untrusting, decentralised parties who each store their own version.
-All these versions must remain in sync.
+Imagine a large dataset maintained by multiple, untrusting, decentralised parties who each store their own copy.
+All these copies must remain in sync.
 How?

 One solution is for each party to constantly receive copies of everyone else's dataset and run byte-by-byte comparisons against their own.
 Obviously, though, this is horrifically inefficient.
 The bandwidth costs alone can make this solution prohibitive.
 They could mitigate this by agreeing to do run a synchronisation just once per day or once per month, but what if this isn't frequent enough?
 What if the application the parties are serving requires near real-time consistency?